-The incidence of thrombocytopenia was higher in the GAZYVA plus chlorambucil arm compared to the rituximab plus chlorambucil arm especially during the first cycle.
-Four percent of patients treated with GAZYVA arm plus chlorambucil experienced acute thrombocytopenia (occurring within 24 hours after the GAZYVA infusion) (See section 2.4 Warnings and Precautions).
-The overall incidence of haemorrhagic events was similar in the GAZYVA treated arm and in the rituximab treated arm.
-The number of fatal haemorrhagic events was balanced between the treatment arms; however all of the events in patients treated with GAZYVA were reported in Cycle 1.
-A clear relationship between thrombocytopenia and haemorrhagic events has not been established.
+The incidence of thrombocytopenia was higher in the Gazyva plus chlorambucil arm compared to the rituximab plus chlorambucil arm especially during the first cycle.
+Four percent of patients treated with Gazyva and chlorambucil experienced acute thrombocytopenia (occurring within 24 hours after the Gazyva infusion) (see 2.4 Warnings and Precautions).
+The overall incidence of hemorrhagic events was similar in the Gazyva treated arm and in the rituximab-treated arm.
+The number of fatal hemorrhagic events was balanced between the treatment arms; however, all of the events in patients treated with Gazyva were reported in Cycle 1.
+A clear relationship between thrombocytopenia and hemorrhagic events has not been established.

 Thrombocytopenia occurred more frequently during Cycle 1 in the GAZYVA plus chemotherapy arm.
-Thrombocytopenia occurring during or 24 hours from end of infusion (acute thrombocytopenia) was more frequently observed in patients treated with

-GAZYVA plus chemotherapy than in the relevant comparator arm.
+Thrombocytopenia occurring during or 24 hours from end of infusion (acute thrombocytopenia) was more frequently observed in patients treated with GAZYVA plus chemotherapy than in the relevant comparator arm.
 The incidence of haemorrhagic AEs was similar across all treatment arms.
 Haemorrhagic events and Grade 3-5 haemorrhagic events occurred in 12% and 4% of patients, respectively.
 While fatal haemorrhagic events occurred in less than 1% of patients, none of these fatal AEs occurred in Cycle 1.